mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `TeamID`: Unique identifier of the team where the incident channel is created
 - `CreatedAt`: Timestamp of the incident creation
 - `PostID`: Unique identifier of the post
-- `NumChecklists`: Number of checklists.
-It always equals 1
+- `NumChecklists`: Number of stages in this incident.
 - `TotalChecklistItems`: Number of checklist items this incident starts with.
 It always equals 0.
 - `diagnosticID`: Unique identifier of the server the plugin is running on.
 - `serverVersion`: Version of the server the plugin is running on.